 Life with him is/was an emotional roller coaster.

-I will never forget the angry men in my life slamming their fist down on the table to gain control over me or my children.
-Times where, simply asking kindly would have given him better results, but instead, he chose to use rage to scare and intimidate.
+I will never forget the angry men in my life slamming his fist down on the table to gain control over me or my children.
+Times where simply asking kindly would have given him better results, but instead, he chose to use rage to scare and intimidate.
 (Abuse is about power and control.)

 [He] has learned to react to any perceived slight.
 They have learned they have power and have learned to use it to control others.
 They use their aggression to make sure you back off and stay off–very primitive ways to maintain emotional balance.